When to wake a sleeping baby from a long nap

 No one likes to wake up when they’re sleeping soundly, so we want to do it as gently as possible.

 Newborns can sleep anywhere – in a brightly lit family room with siblings running around to a more quiet spot.
 Since they are getting so much day sleep, they can be so drowsy!
-To help awake them up, unswaddle and then pick them up, stroking their back.
+To help wake them up, unswaddle and then pick them up, stroking their back.
 If that doesn’t work, try changing the diaper.
 That temperature change is usually enough to wake them up.

 Related Posts: